CHAU-DT: History

 CHAU-DT holds the distinction of owning the largest rebroadcaster network of any privately owned station in Quebec.
 Its rebroadcaster network blankets the Gaspé, and it also operates three rebroadcasters in New Brunswick.
 The station's main signal also covers most of northern New Brunswick—its city grade signal covers Campbellton, while its grade B signal reaches Bathurst.
 It also operates a bureau in Bathurst.
 CIMT also operates a rebroadcaster in Edmundston, and between them the two stations provide TVA service to the entire province.

 CHAU-DT was approved by the CRTC for and had plans for converting its transmitters to digital by the August 31, 2011, digital transition deadline, though none of its transmitters are subject to this deadline; neither the Gaspésie region nor the Campbellton area are designated as a mandatory market for digital television conversion.
 CHAU-DT converted all of its transmitters to digital in November 2011.

 On June 6, 2018, Télé Inter-Rives filed an application with the CRTC to add a transmitter in the Magdalen Islands, expanding its already-large coverage area.
 If approved, this transmitter would receive the call sign CHAU-DT-12, broadcasting on VHF channel 12 at 100 watts from a tower in Cap-aux-Meules.
 The station had also expressed its interest in offering news coverage for viewers on the islands and work with independent media producers for further local content that would air on CHAU-DT and its repeater network, including the proposed CHAU-DT-12.
-The new repeater will broadcast on a channel previously used by local Radio-Canada repeater CBIMT - it and CBMT repeater CBMYT channel 7 closed down July 31, 2012, when budget cuts forced the closure of the CBC and Radio-Canada's remaining analogue transmitters.
-The closedown of the CBC/Radio-Canada repeater network had left the Magdalen Islands without any aerial television service, due to its location far from the mainland.
+The new repeater would broadcast on a channel previously used by local Radio-Canada repeater CBIMT—it and CBMT repeater CBMYT channel 7 closed down on July 31, 2012, when budget cuts forced the closure of the CBC and Radio-Canada's remaining analog transmitters.
+The closedown of the CBC/Radio-Canada repeater network had left the Magdalen Islands without any over-the-air television service, due to its location far from the mainland.